This Tutorial works through the ideas at Leaflet

 addProviderTiles("CartoDB.Positron")

-objectsWe will use data from an sf
+sf objectsWe will use data from an sf data object.
+This differs

 from the earlier situation where we had a simple data frame with

-info is embedded in the
+lon and lat info is embedded in the

-column of the sf data frame
+geometry column of the sf data frame.

-package has a data set of all World metro
+The tmap package has a data set of all World metro

-.
+cities, titled metro.
 We will plot these on the map and

 also scale the markers in proportion to one of the feature

-.
-The popup
+attributes, pop2030.
+The popup will

 be the name of the metro city.
 We will also use the

-base map.
+CartoDB.Positron base map.

-data set has a POINT geometry, as
+Note that the metro data set has a POINT geometry, as

 needed!